 - Cook until soy curls get slightly crispy.

-- Heat brown rice tortilla over stove or for about 15 seconds in microwave.
+- Heat tortilla (or pita) over stove or for about 15 seconds in microwave.

 - Build wrap with soy curls, tomato, onion, and tzatziki.

 *Note: Nutrition information should be considered an estimate only.
 Different nutrition calculators give you different results.